Report Says Uber CEO Travis Kalanick Has Resigned

 "I love Uber more than anything in the world and at this difficult moment in my personal life I have accepted the investors' request to step aside so that Uber can go back to building rather than be distracted with another fight," the paper quoted Kalanick as saying.

-Kalanick told employees last week, he will take time away from Uber , part of the series of measures the ride-hailing company is taking to claw its way out from under a mountain of controversies.
+Kalanick told employees last week, he will take time away from Uber, part of the series of measures the ride-hailing company is taking to claw its way out from under a mountain of controversies.

-Uber was not immediately available to comment outside regular U.S. business hours.